-We’re excited to partner again with George Rodrigue Foundation of the Arts on the 2021 Scholarship Art and Songwriting Contest!
-The theme for the contest is “ALONE TOGETHER: Art in the Time of Pandemic.”
-All entries have been submitted and are in the review process, the deadline was April 9.
-Celebrity judges (listed below) will choose winners using carefully curated criteria.
+We’re excited to partner again with George Rodrigue Foundation of the Arts on the 2022 Scholarship Art and Songwriting Contest!
+The theme for the contest is “Louisiana’s Culinary Heritage.”
+Celebrity judges will choose winners using carefully curated criteria.
 Three winners will split $6000 in scholarship prize money, along with additional professional development opportunities for the contest winners.

 Troy “Trombone Shorty” Andrews is a musician, producer, actor and philanthropist from New Orleans, Louisiana.
 He was born into a well-known New Orleans musical family in 1986.
 His grandfather, Jessie Hill, was a locally popular R&B recording artist.
 His older brother, James “12” Andrews, was a successful jazz trumpeter who was also an early mentor.
 Andrews began playing music at a very early age and was playing professionally at the age of five.
 He mastered trombone, trumpet, and drums, eventually choosing the trombone as his principal instrument and thus picking up his nickname.
 Andrews became a student at the New Orleans Center for the Creative Arts’ (NOCCA).
 In 2003 he was one of five young musicians chosen as the subject for a PBS television documentary, and also performed on the network’s nationally broadcast tribute to Louis Armstrong, directed by Wynton Marsalis.
 Since 2009, Andrews has toured the country and the globe with his own band, Trombone Shorty & Orleans Avenue.
 He’s appeared with the Lincoln Center Jazz Orchestra, and shared a stage with internationally touring artists like Lenny Kravitz, Red Hot Chili Peppers, The Rolling Stones, U2, and many others.